 Training: A certified arborist should evaluate a tree before resorting to removal.
 In some cases trees that show signs of stress can be saved and do not always require removal.
 In a short consultation an arborist can help you determine if your tree requires removal and provide you with an estimate if needed.
 The company you hire to remove a tree should be highly trained in the most recent ANSI Z133 safety standards for tree care operations.

 Clean up: Not all companies include debris haul off and clean up.
 These factors ought to be discussed and understood before tree removal begins.
 After a tree is removed, you are also left with a stump.
-Stump grinding is another service factor that needs to be discussed and decided in the beginning of the process.
+Stump Removal is another service factor that needs to be discussed and decided in the beginning of the process.
 Lastly, stump grinder shavings are something to consider.

 Tree Removal Methods